-How well your children fit into the world of your expectations, and the demands of other caregivers and teachers are determined by these innate temperament traits.
-If there is a good fit for an infant’s temperament and parent’s expectations then there is harmony.
+These innate temperament traits determine how well your children fit into the world of your expectations and the demands of other caregivers and teachers.
+If there is a good fit for an infant’s temperament and parent’s expectations, then there is harmony.
 But if there is not a poor fit, it will result in behavioral problems.
-Expecting a highly active child to remain still for long periods of time is a temperament-limiting task.
+For example, expecting a highly active child to remain still for long periods of time is a temperament-limiting task.

-Temperament knowledge is essential to understand why parenting may be different from one child to another.
+Temperament knowledge is essential to understand why parenting may differ from one child to another.

-Parenting all children, the same way is like the ‘one-size fits all’ concept.
-One-size fits no one well!
+Parenting all children the same way is like the “one size fits all” concept.
+Unfortunately, one size fits no one well!
 Having a plan to help your children obtain the best fit can enhance their chances of success and happiness and your mental health.

 Remember, your parenting skills and your infant’s disposition are not related.
 Please, mom, do not ever blame yourself because your infant is a Not-So-Easy baby.
-There are many cues you will learn about your baby and how to manage him or her.
+You will learn many cues about your baby and how to manage him or her.
 Be patient with yourself and refer all relatives with any criticism to this article.
 You are doing a great job with a more demanding task than sixty percent of other mothers.
-Your child will have many qualities that are her or his special traits.
+Your child will have many qualities that are their special traits.
 Rejoice in your child’s uniqueness.